 I frequently stay at Ahyu Hotel when I come to Kuala Lumpur alone.
 It’s a short walk to Masjid Jamek LRT station.
 So it is easy for me to get to this hotel from KL Sentral after taking the 1 hour 30-minute bus ride from Kuala Lumpur International Airport (KLIA).

-Rooms cost about USD 20 with taxes and these are the rooms with windows.
+Rooms cost about USD 20 with taxes, and these are the rooms with windows.
 So of course windowless rooms are cheaper.
-Most importantly it is clean and the rooms look new and in good condition.
-There’s a small fridge, room safe and the Wi-Fi internet speed is sufficient.
+Most importantly, it is clean and the rooms look new and in good condition.
+There’s a small fridge, room safe, and the Wi-Fi internet speed is sufficient.

 KL’s Chinatown is undoubtedly one of my favorite spots in the city and it’ll be interesting to see how the transformation will look.

-Regardless I find Chinatown is the best area in Kuala Lumpur for budget travelers.
+Regardless, I find Chinatown is the best area in Kuala Lumpur for budget travelers.

 5. Kuala Lumpur City Center (KLCC)

 Hotel Price Range: $40USD to $300USD Subway Line: Ampang Line and KLCC Why Stay in Kuala Lumpur City Center (KLCC): This is KL’s flash business center with many new hotels including 4-star properties.
-Best hotels in the Kuala Lumpur area all in the KLCC area.
+Best hotels in the Kuala Lumpur area are all in the KLCC area.

 KLCC- The financial district of Kuala Lumpur…

-If cash is not a concern for you then KLCC has the best hotels in Kuala Lumpur for you.
+If cash is not a concern for you, then KLCC has the best hotels in Kuala Lumpur for you.
 KLCC neighborhood is Kuala Lumpur’s financial business area.
 I stayed in KLCC the fewest times because I used to go over to the Thai Embassy in KL to apply for a new visa.

 KLCC is where you will find the most high-class business hotels in Kuala Lumpur.
-If you have the money and can pay for high-end hotel rooms then KLCC is the best area to stay in Kuala Lumpur for you.
+If you have the money and can pay for high-end hotel rooms, then KLCC is the best area to stay in Kuala Lumpur for you.

 There are also a few shopping centers and the biggest one is located on the lower levels of the Petronas Towers.
 Plenty of restaurants can be found in the area as well.
-But if you’re staying there check out the food court inside Suria KLCC on level 2.
+But if you’re staying there, check out the food court inside Suria KLCC on level 2.

 The Takeaway

 Kuala Lumpur is an amazing city to explore in Malaysia.
 I travel there often back and forth from Thailand at least 3 or 4 times a year.
-So I’m quite familiar with the areas of KL particularly where to stay for sightseeing.
+So I’m quite familiar with the areas of KL, particularly where to stay for sightseeing.

 Please remember the 10MYR per night hotel tax that was introduced on September 1st, 2017.
 You pay directly to the hotel upon check-in.
 However, if you book with a hotel booking website like Agoda.com, the tax is collected through their portal.

-Now that you know where the best areas to stay in Kuala Lumpur are I’m sure you’re going to fall in love with the city as much as I have.
-It’s been one of my favorite cities to visit ever since my first visit.
-I’m pretty sure you’ll feel the same way on your very first memorable trip to Kuala Lumpur.
+Now that you know where the best areas to stay in Kuala Lumpur are, I’m sure you’re going to fall in love with the city as much as I have.
+It’s been one of my favorite cities to visit ever since my first visit, I’m pretty sure you’ll feel the same way on your very first memorable trip to Kuala Lumpur.

 A Taste of the Beach Life at Baan Sukhita in Chanthaburi, Thailand